 Outcomes Actions / Priorities Quarterly RAG status On target for March 2022?
 Action to regain (if amber or red) Particular Points to Note Succession planning further developed, empowering the next generation of managers and leaders from across the organisation.
 (Lead Officer, Nigel Stone) Reinvigorate and strengthen the 'Managers Network' forum within the Authority with clear direction / priorities and links to the Strategic Leadership Team Review staff resourcing and/or structures in light of new Partnership Plan and Business Plan priorities and actions Any specific staff learning and development opportunities identified and actioned.
-Processes Significant fundraising for existing and new projects undertaken and successful.
+Processes Processes Significant fundraising for existing and new projects undertaken and successful.
 (Lead Officer, Hilary Makin) Hold Members Day to discuss the work of the Fundraising Group and priorities for the period ahead (Q1 or Q2) Key fundraising requirements clarified, owned/understood and applications underway Limited Authority resources maximised by using our core funding to leverage further funding into the Forest.
 Effective partnerships with tourism-related businesses, including through the 'Love the Forest' Visitor Giving Scheme.
 (Lead Officer Hilary Makin) In partnership with the New Forest Trust, increase the number of businesses engaged in the 'Love the Forest' Visitor Giving Scheme by 10% from 2018 baseline Support current/new businesses in the scheme by providing four talks/presentations and four training events.
 Coordinate a New Forest offer to the Discover England 'National Park Experiences' programme, with a car-free focus.
+Significant Covid19 challenges for tourism sector & lack of NPA staff time have impacted the scheme.
+Looking to relaunch in Autumn.